52idora/octoprint-raisecloud/README.md

 # Raise Cloud Plugin

-A simple plugin that add an Emergency stop button on the Octoprint NavBar
+A simple plugin to connect to RaiseCloud

 ## Setup